Last week I met with a friend at the beach who was grieving the loss of her grandad. Her name was Silvia and she was a very dear lady.

 “Not quite.
 I don’t have the time, even if I should honour my time.”
 Silvia said.
 “But I do see huge value in consciously working with the breath to help meditate, visualize and live in conscious awareness.”
 She added.

-In fact, Silvia was a very light and vibrant lady.
+In fact, Silvia was a very light and vibrant lady who worked with plants as medicine.
 Part of me was sure there were some residual energies of her grandad working through her.

 Before we closed the conversation and walked along the seafront, we inhaled the salt air and together honoured the moment for breath, vital energy, positive vibes and a sense of companionship throughout it all.